VUEngine/vuengine.github.io/documentation/language/syntax.md

 ## Method implementation

-All methods implicitly declare a `this` pointer to the object passed as the first argument in non static method invocations:
+Non static methods implicitly declare a `this` pointer to the object passed as the first argument the method's invocation:

 ```cpp
 void SomeClass::method(uint32 argument1, uint32 argument2, ...)